thruflo/alkey/README.md

     cache_key = request.cache_key('template uri', request.context)

-[alkey][] works by binding to the SQLAlchemy session's [after_flush][] and [after_commit][] events to maintain a unique token against every model instance that changes whenever a model instance is updated or deleted.
+[Alkey][] works by binding to the SQLAlchemy session's [after_flush][] and [after_commit][] events to maintain a unique token against every model instance.
+This token changes whenever a model instance is updated or deleted.

-The algorithm is to record instances as changed when they're flushed to the db in the session's dirty or deleted lists (identifiers in the format `alkey:tablename#row_id`, e.g.: `alkey:users#1`, are stored in a Redis set).
+The algorithm is to record instances as changed when they're flushed to the db in the session's dirty or deleted lists (identifiers in the format `Alkey:tablename#row_id`, e.g.: `Alkey:users#1`, are stored in a Redis set).
 Then when the flushed changes are committed, the tokens for each recorded instance are updated.
 This means that a cache key constructed using the instance tokens will miss, causing the cached value to be regenerated.

-Tokens are also updated if missing, so keys will also be invalidated if you lose / flush your Redis data.
+(Tokens are also updated if missing, so keys will also be invalidated if you lose / flush your Redis data).

 ## Configuring a Redis Client

-[alkey][] looks in the `os.environ` (i.e.: you need to provide [environment variables][]) for a values to configure a [redis client][]:
+[alkeyAlkey][] looks in the `os.environ` (i.e.: you need to provide [environment variables][]) for a values to configure a [redis client][]:

 * `REDIS_URL`: a connection string including any authenticaton information, e.g.: